Queen Elizabeth National Park – Lodges, Location, Activities, best time to Visit

 Boat Cruise

-A boat cruise on this channel gets visitors exposed to hundreds of hippos schools, Nile crocodiles, water birds such as saddle billed stork, shoebill stork, pink backed pelicans, skimmers, kingfishers, cormorants and more.
+A boat cruise on this channel gets visitors exposed to hundreds of hippo schools, Nile crocodiles, water birds such as saddle-billed stork, shoebill stork, pink-backed pelicans, skimmers, kingfishers, cormorants, and more.

 Hot air Balloon Safaris

-Hot air balloon experience is a unique activity available and only conducted in Queen Elizabeth safari Park and Murchison Falls National Park for the case of tourists on Uganda safari.
+The hot air balloon experience is a unique activity available and only conducted in Queen Elizabeth Safari Park and Murchison Falls National Park for the case of tourists on Uganda safari.
 You enjoy a view of wildlife in the air rather than in a 4×4 safari vehicle.

 Lion Tracking

-This is a great opportunity to learn how lions behave, feeding habits, take photos and more.
+This is a great opportunity to learn how lions behave, their feeding habits, take photos, and more.
 Other tracking experiences Queen Elizabeth Safari Park has to offer include banded mongoose tracking and hippo counting.

 Guided nature walks/forest walks

-Nothing lets you immerse yourself into the wild than a guided nature walk.
-Get to discover the different habitats, wildlife in Queen Elizabeth National Park closely on foot.
-The best nature walking areas in QENP include Maramagambo Forest, Mweya Peninsula, Ishasha River and more.
+Nothing lets you immerse yourself in the wild than a guided nature walk.
+Get to discover the different habitats, and wildlife in Queen Elizabeth National Park closely on foot.
+The best nature walking areas in QENP include Maramagambo Forest, Mweya Peninsula, Ishasha River, and more.

 Cultural walk

 A cultural walk in Queen Elizabeth Game Park is enjoyable in the different local communities adjacent to it.
-This lets you explore the rich cultures, traditions and heritage, get entertained from the local dances, music performance.
+This lets you explore the rich cultures, traditions, and heritage, and get entertained by the local dances, and music performances.

-Busongo fishing villages, Kasonga community among others are some of the best places that are worth visiting for cultural walk/experience.
+Busongo fishing villages and the Kasonga community among others are some of the best places that are worth visiting for a cultural walk/experience.

 When is the best time to visit Queen Elizabeth National Park?